• Skip to primary navigation

 You may also get compensation to cover less tangible factors such as emotional pain and suffering for you and physical distress for your infant.

-The amount of compensation and punitive damages awarded in an infant wrongful death lawsuit will depend on the cause of death, the extent of the error made, the accrued medical expenses, and other individual factors.
+The amount of compensation and punitive damages awarded in an infant wrongful death lawsuit depends on the cause of death, the extent of the error made, the accrued medical expenses, and other individual factors.

 Amounts awarded, often by a jury, can vary widely, with amounts ranging upward as much as millions of dollars.